abpy/dtegeoreference/README.md

 The names can be used in "img overlay.py", or go to the url in the description (it is recommended that you copy it into a browser rather than click it)

-"img overlay.py" is a command line program. all you have to do is enter the county, year, name and choose a folder for the files to be saved.
+"img overlay.py" is a command line program. all you have to do is enter the county, year, and name.

 Then open the .kml file in google earth